Majic2000/GeneticAlgo_NN_optimisation/README.md

 Title: Training Feed-Forward Multi-Layer Perceptron Networks using Evolutionary Algorithms for Function Approximation

 Abstract:
 This coursework aims to train feed-forward multi-layer perceptron networks with two hidden layers to approximate a specific function using evolutionary algorithms.
 The function to be approximated is y = sin(3.5x1 + 1.0)cos(5.5x2), where x1 and x2 are in the range [-1, 1].
-The implementation is performed in a language of choice, with a recommendation to use Python libraries, including NumPy, PyTorch, and DEAP.
+The implementation is performed in Python, including NumPy, PyTorch, and DEAP.

-The coursework involves various tasks.
 Firstly, the function is visualized with a 3D surface plot.
 Then, 1100 samples of x1 and x2 are randomly generated within the range, and the corresponding y values are calculated.
 The dataset is divided into a training set (1000 samples) and a test set (100 samples), both of which are visualized separately in 3D graphics.

 A fully connected neural network with six hidden neurons in each hidden layer is implemented.
 Sigmoid activation function is used for hidden neurons, while the output neuron utilizes a linear activation function.
 The code for creating the network is provided.